 More than 20,000 people have learned to build trust and create engagement with complex information

-Alda Center professional development programs have empowered thousands of people to adopt strategies that foster mutual trust, empower authentic interpersonal connections, and invite others to share in the wonder and joy of science.
+Thousands of people have learned better ways to foster trust, create authentic interpersonal connections, and share the wonder and joy of science.